mini-peter-hunt/better-mc/README.md

 ## Known Issues

-- Mending a thing and making it unbreakable removes all NBT tags but `Unbreakable`
+- Mending a tool and making it unbreakable removes all NBT tags but `Unbreakable`
-- Upgrading a tool or an armor piece may remove its NBT tags
+- Upgrading a tool or an armor piece removes its NBT tags
 - Cleaning the content with the file opened that should be cleaned might duplicate the file, which could cause duplication in the recipe book